saleem9245/PhantomWallet/README.md

 `.\PhantomWallet.exe --path=www --port=7071`

-3) Open a browser and go to http://localhost:7071
+Then open a browser and go to http://localhost:7071

 *Phantom Cli:*

 1) Download here (https://github.com/merl111/PhantomWallet/releases)

 2) Launch the program

 on Linux or MacOS:

 `./PhantomCli`